actions/runner/docs/adrs/1891-container-hooks.md

   "username": **Optional** the username
   "password": **Optional** the password
-  "serverUrl": **Optional** the registry url "portMappings": **Optional** a key value hash of source:target ports to map into the container
+  "serverUrl": **Optional** the registry url "portMappings": **Optional** an array of source:target ports to map into the container
 ```

 </details>